adaltas/node-hbase/src/client.coffee.md

 var client = hbase({ options });
 ```

-You can also manually contruct a new instance as follow:
+You can also manually construct a new instance as follow:

 ```javascript
 var hbase = require('hbase');